b20n/b20n.github.io/_posts/1970-01-01-things-other-people-said.md

 date: 1970-01-01
 ---

+Seymour Papert, "Computer Criticism vs. Technocentric Thinking":

+> Observing what a design team finds worth giving up is a window into its
+> aesthetics and its intellectual values."

+Freeman Dyson, _Disturbing the Universe_:

+> The essential factor which keeps scientific enterprise healthy is a shared
+> respect for quality.

+> Technology has made evil anonymous.

+> It is impossible to make real progress in technology without gambling.
+And the
+> trouble with gambling is that you do not always win.

 Marshall McLuhan, _The Gutenberg Galaxy_:

 > It is a consumer-oriented culture that is concerned with authors and labels of